codeitlikemiley/leptos_wasi/README.md

 target the rust `wasm32-wasip2` target for the server-side while integrating seamlessly with the Leptos Framework.

-Running `cargo leptos build`, will provide you with a [WebAssembly Component][wasm-component] importing the [`wasi:http/proxy` world][wasi-http-proxy].
+Running `cargo leptos build` will provide you with a [WebAssembly Component][wasm-component] importing the [`wasi:http/proxy` world][wasi-http-proxy].
 This means you can serve your server on any runtime supporting this world, for example: